Julia Marlowe: Early career

 She made her Broadway debut in 1895 and went on to appear in more than seventy Broadway productions.
 With the money from her first Broadway success, she bought the townhouse known as River Mansion at 337 Riverside Drive.

+By 1897 she was famous enough to be featured in the Sears catalog endorsing a stylish ladies boot made by Rich's Shoes.
 Her first husband was Broadway actor Robert Taber.
 Their marriage lasted from 1894 to 1900 and produced no children.
 According to many who knew her, Marlowe sacrificed her own self-interests many times in order to promote Taber's career.
 Despite this, however, professional jealousy ended their marriage in 1900.
 In a letter dated April 2nd, 1895 from Taber he writes "I herewith return your play.
 Mrs. Taber is grateful for your kindness in submitting it and notwithstanding its interest - She finds it unsuited for her present use.
 Very truly yours, Robert Taber".
 Taber was touring in England at the time of their divorce.

-In 1904, Marlowe starred as Mary Tudor in Paul Kester's adaptation of When Knighthood Was in Flower.
+In 1901, and in a subsequent 1904 revival, Marlowe starred as Mary Tudor in Paul Kester's adaptation of When Knighthood Was in Flower.
 This was an enormous success, and made Marlowe financially independent.
-Other hits for Marlowe followed including Charlotte Oliver in the adaptation by Kester and Middleton of George Washington Cable's The Cavalier, and Ingomar, both in 1903.
+Other hits for Marlowe followed, including Charlotte Oliver in the adaptation by Kester and Middleton of George Washington Cable's The Cavalier, and Ingomar, both in 1903.
 Of her performance in the latter, The New York Sun wrote, "There is not a woman player in America or in England that is – attractively considered – fit to unlace her shoe".